iskendria-pub/iskendria/DESIGN.md

 This file gives the general design of Alexandria.

-First, we present the relevant data transformations using the example of bootstrapping.

 ## Client Commands

 The flow starts on the client side.
-The UI should produce a struct BootstrapRequest.
+In the example of bootstrapping, the UI should produce a struct BootstrapRequest.
 This BootstrapRequest should be transformed to a Command that can be used to produce a Hyperledger Sawtooth transaction.
 To make this possible, a Command should have the following properties:

-* A Google Protocol Buffers object BootstrapTransactionPayload.
+* A Google Protocol Buffers object as specified in the data model.
 * A list of input Sawtooth addresses.
 * A list of output Sawtooth addresses.
 * The keypair to sign with.